Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Preparing a window air conditioner for tent camping

 Rinse any dirt out of the bottom A/C pan and make sure that the back drain opening or hose is not plugged.
+Otherwise the bottom drain pan will fill up and overflow, possibly inside the tent.

 Where to put a tent air conditioner

-A window air conditioner can be set up either in a window, through the wall or in the doorway of a tent.
+A window air conditioner can be set up in a window, through the wall or in the doorway of a tent.

 Setting the A/C in a doorway is the easiest and safest method.
 Campers won't have to worry about modifying tent fabric.